 VPN apps: NordVPN vs Surfshark VPN

 The NordVPN apps are well-designed, secure, and easy to use.
-In comparison to Surfshark VPN, the NordVPN desktop apps (Windows and Mac OS) are a bit larger but offer easy access to all the features.
+In comparison to Surfshark VPN, the NordVPN desktop apps (Windows and macOS) are a bit larger but offer easy access to all the features.
 Below is the Windows VPN app from NordVPN.

-You can click the down arrow in the box on the top left, then select from the specialty server locations, or click a country from the map.
-The NordVPN client will automatically select the best server within the country.
-You can also select specific servers or servers in specific cities.
-All NordVPN apps include built-in leak protection with a kill switch.
+To choose a server location in NordVPN, click the down arrow in the box on the top left.
+You can select specialty server locations or pick a country from the map.
+NordVPN will choose the best server within the country for you.
+You can also select specific servers or cities.
+The NordVPN client has a built-in kill switch for leak protection.

 NordVPN and Surfshark VPN mobile apps look and work much like their desktop counterparts.
 However, the Surfshark Android app has an interesting trick for anyone who wants to keep their location private.